Kevin-Shelton/iKunnect-crm-integration/TRANSLATION_IMPLEMENTATION_SUMMARY.md

 ## Overview

-Successfully implemented a comprehensive translation and sentiment analysis system for iKunnect CRM integration with GoHighLevel (GHL).
+Successfully implemented a comprehensive translation and sentiment analysis system for iKunnect CRM integration with GoHighLevel (iKunnect CRM).
 The system provides real-time translation between customers and agents, with sentiment analysis on customer messages.

-**Critical Requirement Met:** ALL communication with GHL is in English, with translation happening transparently in the background.
+**Critical Requirement Met:** ALL communication with iKunnect CRM is in English, with translation happening transparently in the background.

 ---